jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> We need to select the ESP32 by going to tools from then go to Board and then ESP32 and select the ESP32 Wrover module.
+-> Select the ESP32 by going to tools, and then to Board, and then to ESP32, and select the ESP32 Wrover module.

             * Tools -> Board -> ESP32 -> Select ESP32 Wrover Module.